A Novel Approach of Using Green Synthesized Tellurium Nanoparticles to Protect Historical Oil Paintings from Bacterial Degradation

 Abstract

-A novel approach was developed to investigate the applicability of green-synthesized tellurium nanoparticles (Te-NPs) for the conservation of historical oil paintings from the bacteria effects.
-The Te-NPs were prepared using two eco-friendly methods.
-Te-NPs prepared using polyvinylpyrrolidone (PVP) and ascorbic acid (AP-Te-NPs) and those synthesized using Pluchea dioscoridis extract (PE-Te-NPs) were characterized using transmission electron microscopy (TEM) and X-ray diffraction (XRD) to confirm the formation of Te-NPs.
-Antibacterial activities of Te-NPs, blank mock-up painting models (MPMs), and those treated with Te-NPs (0.1-5 mM) were evaluated against Gram-positive and Gram-negative bacteria.
-Scanning electron microscopy (SEM) was used to examine the MPMs degraded by the tested bacteria, then, the cytotoxicity of the Te-NPs was evaluated.
-Additionally, the color properties of the MPMs were determined to evaluate the impact of the prepared Te-NPs on the MPMs.
-The Te nanorods exhibited lengths in the range of 5-102 nm, and diameters ranged from 1 to 11.5 nm.
+A novel approach was developed to investigate the applicability of green-synthesised tellurium nanoparticles (Te-NPs) for the conservation of historical oil paintings from the effects of bacteria.
+The Te-NPs were produced using two eco-friendly methods.
+The Te-NPs prepared with polyvinylpyrrolidone (PVP) and ascorbic acid (AP-Te-NPs) and the Te-NPs synthesised with Pluchea dioscoridis extract (PE-Te-NPs) were characterised using transmission electron microscopy (TEM) and X-ray diffraction (XRD) to confirm the formation of the Te-NPs.
+The antibacterial activities of Te-NPs, blank mock-up painting models (MPMs), and Te-NPs treated MPMs (0.1-5 mM) were evaluated against Gram-positive and Gram-negative bacteria.
+Scanning electron microscopy (SEM) was used to examine the MPMs that were degraded by the tested bacteria.
+The cytotoxicity of the Te-NPs was evaluated.
+In addition, the colour properties of the MPMs were determined to evaluate the effects of the produced Te-NPs on the MPMs.
+The Te nanorods had lengths ranging from 5-102 nm, and diameters between 1 and 11.5 nm.
 In addition, Te-NPs with spherical and flower-like shapes ranged from 3.4 to 17.9 nm.
-Te-NPs showed outstanding antibacterial activity, especially against Gram-negative bacteria.
-PE-Te-NPs showed higher antibacterial activity against the tested bacteria than AP-Te-NPs did.
-SEM micrographs and color measurements revealed that the use of Te-NPs significantly minimized the harmful effects of the tested bacteria on MPMs surfaces.
-Cytotoxicity test also confirmed the potential applicability of Te-NPs (1 mM) as sustainable agents for the conservation of historical oil paintings
+Te-NPs showed excellent antibacterial activity, especially against Gram-negative bacteria.
+PE-Te-NPs showed higher antibacterial activity against the tested bacteria than AP-Te-NPs.
+SEM micrographs and colour measurements revealed that the use of Te-NPs significantly minimised the harmful effects of the tested bacteria on MPMs surfaces.
+The cytotoxicity test also confirmed the potential applicability of Te-NPs (1 mM) as a sustainable agent for the conservation of historical oil paintings.

 Keywords